Free Zone company in Dubai · How to choose

 06 Industry

 Large industrial warehouse facilities, port and logistics access, customs advantages.
-Ideal for manufacturing, assembly and regional distribution.
+RAKEZ for manufacturing, assembly and regional distribution with contained costs; JAFZA for heavy industry with direct access to Jebel Ali port.

 Licence types